chembl/tractability_pipeline_v2/README.md

 - 'Clinical_Precedence_PROTAC' is assigned if any of the clinical buckets 1-3 are positive.
 - 'Literature_Precedence_PROTAC' is assigned if literature bucket 4 is positive.
-- 'Discovery_Opportunity_PROTAC' is assigned for a given target if bucket (5 or 6) and bucket 7 and bucket 8 are assigned and the PROTAC_location_Bucket annotates high or medium confidence for "good" location (location bucket score of 1 or 2).
+- 'Discovery_Opportunity_PROTAC' is assigned for a given target if bucket (5 or 6) and bucket 7 and bucket 8 are assigned and the PROTAC_location_Bucket annotates high or medium confidence for "good" or "grey" location (location bucket score of 1, 2, 3 or 4).

 Columns 'mentionned_in_PROTAC_literature', 'literature_count_PROTAC', 'pub_id', 'full_id' and 'title' relate to the fully automatic PROTAC literature assessment based on abstracts from EuropePMC, indicate whether a target has been identified in PROTAC literature and provide the related evidence.